-In order for the lessor to be held liable for damages to the tenant or the tenant's belongings, it must be established that the lessor was negligent or breached the lease.
-The opposite is also true; negligence or breach of lease must be found before the tenant can be held responsible for damages to the lessor or the lessor's property.
+In order for the lessor to be held liable for damages to the tenant or the tenant's belongings, it must be established that the lessor was negligent or breached the

 XVI CODES

 The code requirements as previously listed may be changed by the Housing Board of Appeals for due cause and a variance granted to alter the code requirement for a specific location.
 The Housing Bureau of the Building Department in the Ann Arbor City Hall has records of variances which have been granted.